SandunK/Hybrid-Cloud-Microservice-Manager/README.md

             aws_access_key_id={YOUR_ACCESS_KEY_ID}
             aws_secret_access_key={YOUR_SECRET_ACCESS_KEY}
             ```
-            > "aws_access_key_id" and "aws_secret_access_key" should be get from a user that have access to the aws instances which are using to host "Alpha service".
+            > "aws_access_key_id" and "aws_secret_access_key" should be get from a user that have access to the aws instances which are using to host the services.
 [REFERENCES](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys)

             > Instead of editing "credentials" file you can use aws-cli command ```$ aws configure --profile=loadBalancer``` and give access key and secret using bash.